-^bThe definitions for complete response, partial response, progressive disease, stable disease, and objective response rate are based on RESIST criteria https://ctep.cancer.gov/protocoldevelopment/docs/recist_guideline.pdf
+^bThe definitions of complete response, partial response, progressive disease, stable disease, and objective response rate are based on the RECIST criteria.162

-^cTreatment-naïve newly diagnosed or at disease progression stage IV NSCLC.
+^cTreatment-naïve newly diagnosed or stage IV.

-^d We assumed that, given the advanced stage of NSCLC in these treatment-naïve newly diagnosed patients, the disease must have been progressing prior to commencement of targeted therapy.
+^dGiven the advanced stage of NSCLC in these treatment-naïve newly diagnosed patients, we assumed that the disease must have been progressing before patients started receiving targeted therapy.

-^eThe confidence intervals were not provided by authors of the primary study and we did not have access to individual-level data to compute it ourselves.
+^eThe confidence intervals were not provided by the authors of the primary study, and we did not have access to individual-level data to compute them ourselves.